 The Irish drive on the left - which may lead to confusion if you are coming from continental Europe or the Americas.
 Your normal sense of direction may lead you to the wrong side of the road, instead of catching a bus into the city center you might catch one actually coming from there.

 Queue or Earn Withering Glances

-People in Ireland will queue in an orderly fashion when boarding a bus, with only ticket holders squeezing past those waiting to pay the driver.
-Jump the queue and you are at the receiving end of withering glances and scathing remarks.
+People in Ireland will line up in an orderly fashion when boarding a bus, with only ticket holders squeezing past those waiting to pay the driver.
+Jump the line (called the queue, in Ireland) and you are at the receiving end of withering glances and scathing remarks.

 Look Out for Your Bus and Check the Sign

 Most bus stops serve several routes - so look out for buses approaching and check the route number that is displayed on the lighted sign on board.
 Then check the sign.
 Though usage can be erratic (and downright confusing) it should display the general direction.
 An Lar is Irish for "City Center", As Seirbhis for "Out of Service.
 And "Bus Full" means exactly that.

 Always Make Sure it is the Right Route